 If your backflow preventer isn’t performing as well as it should, you may be forced to make a difficult decision.
 Should you repair or replace it?
 There are several factors to consider.
+To help with this process we've outlined several tips and best practices for backflow preventer maintenance.

 With proper maintenance and annual testing, backflow prevention assemblies can last for many years.
 But mechanical backflow prevention assemblies have internal seals, springs, and moving parts that are subject to clogging, wear or fatigue.
 And there will come a time when you must decide what’s more cost-effective: Repairing or replacing?